On eve of confirmation hearings, Republicans step up attacks on Jackson - The Boston Globe

 Republican leaders, wary of engaging in a potentially racially charged spectacle that could prompt a political backlash, have promised a dignified review of the latest Supreme Court candidate after a series of bitter clashes over the court.
 But in recent days, with the approach of the Senate Judiciary Committee’s hearings on her nomination that begin Monday, their tone has shifted.

-Last week, Sen. Josh Hawley, R-Mo., who sits on the panel and will question Jackson, claimed his review of her judicial record had determined that she had been lenient in sentencing some sex offenders and those convicted of possessing child pornography.
-He also suggested that, as a member of the U.S. Sentencing Commission, she worked to reduce penalties for those caught with child pornography.
+Last week, Senator Josh Hawley, a Missouri Republican, who sits on the panel and will question Jackson, claimed his review of her judicial record had determined that she had been lenient in sentencing some sex offenders and those convicted of possessing child pornography.
+He also suggested that, as a member of the US Sentencing Commission, she worked to reduce penalties for those caught with child pornography.
 A detailed background paper prepared for the Judiciary Committee made a similar case.

-At the same time, Sen. Mitch McConnell, R-Ky., the minority leader, has doubled down on his suggestion that Jackson’s experience as a public defender could influence her view of the law and lead her to favor criminal defendants.
+At the same time, Senator Mitch McConnell, a Kentucky Republican and the minority leader, has doubled down on his suggestion that Jackson’s experience as a public defender could influence her view of the law and lead her to favor criminal defendants.

 Advertisement